yaesak/ytsblock/README.md

-The short will be hidden.  licensed under cc0
+The short will be hidden.